cryptic-resolver/cr.rb/README.md

 # Implementation

-cr is Written in pure Ruby.
+cr is written in pure **Ruby**.
 You can implement this tools in any other langauge you like(name your projects as cr_python for example), just remember to reuse our [cryptic_computer] or other sheets which is the core part anyone can contribute to.

 ## Sheet layout